 An untreated anal abscess can lead to long-lasting complications.
-At Colorado Colon & Rectal Specialists in Parker, Colorado, experienced colon and rectal surgeon Lisa A. Perryman, MD, FACS, FASCRS, offers in-office evaluations to confirm an anal abscess quickly and accurately.
+At Colorado Colon & Rectal Specialists in the Denver metropolitan area, Colorado, experienced colon and rectal surgeon Lisa A. Perryman, MD, FACS, FASCRS, offers in-office evaluations to confirm an anal abscess quickly and accurately.
 Dr. Perryman customizes treatment options, including surgery, to ease your pain and prevent your risk for future infections or other serious complications.
 Find out more about treatment options available for anal abscess by calling Colorado Colon & Rectal Specialists or requesting an appointment online.

 An anal abscess is a condition when a cavity in the anus develops an infection and fills with pus.

 Often the abscess forms when an anal gland becomes blocked.
 You may also be at increased risk for anal abscesses due to underlying health issues like: